KALYANMP/studenthub2/README.md

 # Student Hub

-Saveetha Hub is an all-in-one academic companion designed to streamline student life.
+Student Hub is an all-in-one academic companion designed to streamline student life.
 From CGPA calculations to attendance tracking and skill development courses, this platform provides essential tools for academic success.

 ## Features